Himashveta/CSC-468-Group-4-Cloud-Project/README.md

 1. **WebUI and Frontend Development**: The frontend of the application is developed using HTML, CSS, and JavaScript (Node.js).
 This includes login/signup pages, diary entry creation, and viewing functionalities.

-2. **User Authentication**: User authentication is implemented using Django, providing a robust authentication system integrated with PostgreSQL database.
+2. **User Authentication**: User authentication is implemented using Node.js, providing a robust authentication system integrated with the MySQL database.

-3. **Database Management**: The PostgreSQL database stores user information, diary entries, and associated metadata.
+3. **Database Management**: The MySQL database stores user information, diary entries, and associated metadata.
 Encryption is employed to ensure the security of sensitive user data.

-4. **Backend Workers**: Flask backend workers facilitate communication between the frontend WebUI and the PostgreSQL database, handling requests and managing interactions.
+4. **Backend Workers**: Flask backend workers facilitate communication between the frontend WebUI and the MySQL database, handling requests and managing interactions.

 5. **Kubernetes Deployment**: The project is deployed on Kubernetes for scalability, fault tolerance, and efficient resource utilization.
 YAML files define deployments and services for seamless application deployment.